Cultural heritage protection in Switzerland: History

 The history of the protection of cultural property in its current form began with the massive destruction of cultural property during the Second World War.
-When the UN was founded in 1945, the UNESCO was established as one of the 17 special agencies of the United Nations dealing with questions relating to education, science and culture.
+When the UN was founded in 1945, UNESCO was established as one of the 17 special agencies of the United Nations dealing with questions relating to education, science and culture.
 Even today, it continues to be the 'mother organisation' for international protection of cultural property.
 Thus, UNESCO also took the lead when in 1954 the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict (HAC) was consolidated by international law.
 Switzerland joined the HAC 1962 and ratified the 'Protocol to the Convention for the Protection of Cultural Property in the Event of Armed Conflict 1954' (Second Protocol) in 2004, which augments the HAC since 1999.

 Definition

 According to Art.
 1 of the Hague Convention of 14 May 1954 for the Protection of Cultural Property in the Event of Armed Conflict (HAC), cultural property is defined as follows: